SWY666/Gifts-for-Pro.Murphy/Readme.md

 6. one-dimension-test.py
 This file exhibits the effect of my methodology on simple 1-D situations.

-7.the rest document are some middle file which are used to check the process and the effect of code when I am training model.
+7. the rest document are some middle file which are used to check the process and the effect of code when I am training model.

 8. datasets
 The file contains the datasets of this trial, ".\datasets\LDS-1518\Data\20343.csv".